๐Ÿฆ‰Intro to Ecology

 • Vertical stratification into emergent, canopy, understory, and forest floor layers allows niche partitioning and supports thousands of specialized species

-• Rapid nutrient cycling—most nutrients are locked in biomass rather than soil, so decomposition and uptake happen quickly in the warm, moist environment
+• Rapid nutrient cycling: most nutrients are locked in living biomass rather than soil.
+Decomposition and uptake happen quickly in the warm, moist environment, so the soil itself is surprisingly nutrient-poor

 Temperate Deciduous Forest

-• Four distinct seasons drive the characteristic leaf drop—trees shed leaves to reduce water loss during cold winters when water is locked in ice
+• Four distinct seasons drive the characteristic leaf drop.
+Trees shed leaves to reduce water loss during cold winters when soil water is locked in ice or unavailable to roots.

 • Seasonal animal behaviors including migration and hibernation are adaptations to fluctuating resource availability throughout the year

-• Needle-like leaves with waxy cuticles—conifer adaptations that reduce water loss and allow year-round photosynthesis when conditions permit
+• Needle-like leaves with waxy cuticles reduce water loss and allow year-round photosynthesis whenever conditions permit, so conifers don't waste the short growing season regrowing leaves

-• Acidic, nutrient-poor soil results from slow decomposition rates in cold temperatures and the accumulation of acidic needle litter
+• Acidic, nutrient-poor soil results from slow decomposition in cold temperatures and the buildup of acidic needle litter

-Compare: Tropical Rainforest vs. Taiga—both are forest biomes with high biomass, but decomposition rates differ dramatically.
+Compare: Tropical Rainforest vs. Taiga: both are forest biomes with high biomass, but decomposition rates differ dramatically.
 In rainforests, warm temperatures drive rapid nutrient cycling through biomass; in taiga, cold slows decomposition, locking nutrients in thick litter layers.
-If an FRQ asks about climate's effect on nutrient cycling, contrast these two.
+If a free-response question asks about climate's effect on nutrient cycling, contrast these two.

 Water-Limited Biomes